jackdbd/nix-config/docs/setup-new-nixos-machine.md

 age-keygen -o ~/.config/sops/age/keys.txt
 ```

+### Add the age public key to the list of authorized keys

+Copy the age public key and paste it in the `.sops.yaml` file of this repository.
+Give it a name to clearly identify the authorized device.

+Add the age public key to the list of authorized keys listed in the `secrets/.sops.yaml` file in this repository.

+### Optional: store the age keypair somewhere safe

+You may consider backing up the age keypair:

-> ℹ️ If you have an hardware device like the Trezor, you can store your age private key there.
+If you have an hardware device like the Trezor, you can store your age keypair there.
->
-> If you trust your password manager, you can also store your age private key on it.
+If you trust your password manager, you can store your age keypair there.
+If you have a USB stick you consider safe (e.g. a USB stick that never leaves your home), you can store your age keypair there.

 ### Update all `.sops` files to accept the new age key